jciolek/docker-protractor-headless/README.md

 ## Why mapping `/dev/shm`?

 Docker has hardcoded value of 64MB for `/dev/shm`.
 Because of that you can encounter an error [session deleted becasue of page crash](https://bugs.chromium.org/p/chromedriver/issues/detail?id=1097) on memory intensive pages.
-The easiest way to mitigate that problem is share `/dev/shm` with the host.

-This needs to be done till `docker build` [gets the option `--shm-size`](https://github.com/docker/docker/issues/2606).
+Up until Docker 1.10 the easiest way to mitigate that problem was to share `/dev/shm` with the host.
+Starting with Docker 1.10, we can use the option `--shm-size` to set the size of the shared memory to any arbitrary value.
+I recommend 2G, however you may want to experiment with this value.

 ## Why `--privileged`?